davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 So how could I determine the probability that a coin which turns up 22/30 times is weighted?

-The key is to know whether you're in the Coin Flipping Olympics or the space port in Mos Eisley.
+The key is to know whether you're in the Coin Flipping Olympics or the Mos Eisley cantina.
 If the experiment were conducted in the former, you might have guessed the probability of the coin being rigged to be .05, in which case the equation would be:

 $$ \color{RubineRed}{0.7084} \color{black}= \frac{ \color{BlueGreen}{(.99)}\color{purple}{(.05)} } { \color{BlueGreen}{(.99)}\color{purple}{(.05)} + \color{orange}{(.0214)}\color{orangered}{(.95)} } $$